-Our research program centers on two key areas:
+Our research program centres on two key areas:

-- To better understand how anti-cancer drug resistance develops.
-To this end, our lab is applying a combination of whole genome sequencing, single cell transcriptomics and other molecular analyses to document the emergence of cancer chemoresistance.
+- Understanding how anti-cancer drug resistance develops.
+To this end, our lab is applying a combination of whole genome sequencing, single-cell transcriptomics and other molecular analyses to document the emergence of cancer chemoresistance.
 Our ultimate goal is to refine tailored treatment strategies for pancreatic cancer, overcome or circumvent treatment resistance and build optimal, effective treatment combinations for patients with this disease.

 Novel disease models, technologies and approach

-- Realistic, well annotated in vitro and in vivo models of pancreatic cancer, patient-derived xenografts (n=80 PDX; n=20 PDCL) and novel metastatic models of pancreatic cancer, generated by our lab, provide a unique, robust platform for the examination of personalised medicine strategies
+- Realistic, well-annotated in vitro and in vivo models of pancreatic cancer, patient-derived xenografts (n=80 PDX; n=20 PDCL) and novel metastatic models of pancreatic cancer generated by our lab, which provide a unique, robust platform for examining personalised medicine strategies

-- Novel 3D organoid, co-culture models for the study of tumour-stroma interactions (pancreatic and other cancer types; including head and neck carcinomas for pan-cancer studies)
+- Novel 3D organoid, co-culture models for studying tumour-stroma interactions (pancreatic and other cancer types, including head and neck carcinomas for pan-cancer studies)

 - A sizeable cohort of fluorescently labelled PDX for preclinical drug discovery, providing dynamic readouts of disease state and therapeutic response of examined agents